dh3968mlq/historicaldate/README.md

 ```

 The basic ideas here are:
-   * Dates specified in natural formats, allowing for uncertainty, usually in .csv files
+   * Dates are specified in natural text formats, allowing for uncertainty, usually in .csv files
    * Can specify start and end of persistent events, such as a US presidency or a British monarch's reign...
    * ...
 Or a single date for an event
    * Can specify birth and death dates of persons